EDS FAQ

 Moreover, the costs of operating two separate events would be so much higher that the industry prefers to accept the small trade-offs necessary to accommodate the OEMs, the MROs, and the hybrids in a single event.

 Your distribution strategy, the size of your distributor network, and the importance of your line to your distributors are among the factors that come into play.
-You’ll find a thumbnail description of the various formats — Exhibit Booths, Euro Suites, Conference Units and Hotel Suites — elsewhere on this web site.
+You’ll find a thumbnail description of the various formats — Exhibit Booths, Euro Suites, Conference Units, Executive Meeting Rooms and Hotel Meeting Suites — elsewhere on this web site.
 In addition, you can ask the experts on the EDS staff and EDS Board or contact the sponsoring associations for advice.

 - Amplifiers